thegirlinblackhoodie/thegirlinblackhoodie.github.io/stories/series_of_unfortunate_events/series_of_unfortunate_events.md

 Did a Master's in Artificial Intelligence.

-And now I'm doing the kind of work companies normally outsource to India.
+And now I'm doing the kind of work companies normally outsource.

 So basically, I just imported myself.